axiomsbane/axiomsbane.github.io/site/index.md

 title: About me
 ---

+Hey there !

-My name is Aditya Shidhaye alias axiom and I'm a software developer, born in India, grew up in Muscat, Oman and currently living in Nasik, India.
+My name is Aditya Shidhaye and I'm a software developer.
+I was born in India, grew up in Muscat (Oman) and currently living in Nasik (India).

-I got my degree in Software engineering at IIIT - Delhi.
+I got my degree in Electronics and Communications Engineering at IIIT - Delhi.

-I have recently developed an interest in purely functional programming.
+I recently developed an interest in purely functional programming.

-At work I work with Java :'( and at home I;m trying to explore Haskell.
+At work I use with Java and in my free time I explore Haskell.